Dual fuel plans sometimes work out to be the cheapest way to pay for your gas and electricity supply.

 The dual fuel discounts associated with this type of contract can mean your energy will be cheaper, so paired with the convenience of only having one energy supplier it can be a great advantage.

-It's not.
+It’s not.
 As far as your household is concerned there is very little difference between having dual fuel or single fuel contracts.
 Exactly the same gas and electricity is provided in either case.
-However, should you decide to carry out a dual fuel comparison you may end up saving your household some money by paying lower fuel prices.

-While switching to a dual fuel can be a good move for those using separate suppliers it's by no means the only way to save money on your energy bills.
+While switching to dual fuel can be a good move for those using separate suppliers it’s by no means the only way to save money on your energy bills.